Home

 James S. Minor was born in Brownsville, Licking County, OH on Oct.
 18, 1833, the son of Jacob and Mary (Ferguson) Miner.
 He was a "well known painter" of Newark, Licking County.

 In 1869, James and Angeline purchased Lot 34 in the town of Brownsville.
-They then sold a tract of land in Bowling Green Twp. to his father.
+They then sold a tract of land to his father in Bowling Green Township.
 Later, they moved to Newark, where they resided at 10 Western Avenue.

 The Newark Daily Advocate said James "was an honorable, industrious man" and a "veteran painter."